kkotinkar/Matter-Workshop/2B_ThreadBorderRouter.md

 ```
 ### Step 9: Connect the nRF52840 dongle as Thread RCP

-Insert the nRF52840 dongle to one of your Raspberry Pi's USB ports.
+Connect the nRF52840 dongle to one of your Raspberry Pi's USB ports.

-### Step 10: Restart the OTBR Service
+### Step 10: Restart the OTBR service
 ```
 sudo service otbr-agent restart
 ```